jaysoo/nx-react-book/manuscript/chapter3.md

 ## Adding the API application

-By the way, now is a good time to commit your changes if you haven't done so already.
+By the way, now is a good time to commit your changes if you haven't done so already: `git add . ; git commit -m 'added checkout button'`.

 So far our `bookstore` application does not communicate with a real backend service.
 Let's create one using the [Express](https://expressjs.com) framework.